marifirfanibrahim/stocksight/README.md

 ## 7. Notes and Tips
 For large datasets (10K+ SKUs × 2+ years daily), let the app complete each step rather than opening many windows at once.

-Use the Data Cleaning & Anomalies help item in the Help menu to understand how:
+Use the Learn help item in the Help menu to understand how:
 * Data Health fixes in Tab 1,
 * Abnormal Data review in Tab 1,
 * Anomaly detection in Tab 2 work together.